SagebrushGeoTools/OM_tools_to_support_AirMagTools/README.md

 Based on an Oasis montaj DGGS python extension (2025-06-11) by Eric Petersen.

-The pipeline itself can be run either from a jupyter notebook or from the command line using the "magcproc" command line utility.
+The pipeline itself can be run either from a jupyter notebook or from the command line using the "AirMagTools" command line utility.

 Jupyter notebooks additionally provide tools to plot and QC data in various ways as well as do simple data transformations (e.g. change